 A blend mode is a mathematical formula.
 When a blend mode is assigned to a layer the numerical values of each pixel is calculated and applied, depending on the mode, to the aligned pixels on the layer immediately below.
 Similarly, when a blend mode is assigned to a brush, the foreground color affects the pixels that the brush touches with the formula.
 The color mode of an image also affects the results.
 The same blend mode applied to an RGB, CMYK, or Lab layer may produce different results (see Figure 1 A/B).

 Opacity or Transparency

 The level of opacity is the primary factor that controls the strength of the blended effect.
 With one hundred percentage points of opacity to choose from—from invisible to completely opaque—the strength of the blended layer can be controlled to achieve precise results (see Figure 2).
 Furthermore, a layer mask can be added to control the precise location and strength of the blend.

 All types of layers are affected by blend modes including content layers, adjustment layers, fill layers, shape layers and smart objects.
-The modes are divided into five categories on the Layers panel in Photoshop (see Figure 3).
-The categories include: Combination, Darken, Lighten, Contrast, Comparative, Component, and Additional.
+The modes are divided into six categories on the Layers panel in Photoshop (see Figure 3).
+The categories include: Combination, Darken, Lighten, Contrast, Comparative, and Component.
 Rather than consume the limited space of this article with descriptions of each blend mode, I’ll include two websites.
 One for Adobe and one for Corel.
 Each provides accurate descriptions of each blend mode.

 - Blending modes for Adobe: https://tinyurl.com/d3z7ncl